 - Used in Lost in Translation.
 The lounge singer sits down next to Bob, says "Hi", and this trope occurs.
 Well, it cuts to the morning after.

-- In Iron Man, a few lines of accusatory interviewing between Tony Stark and reporter Christine Everhart are enough for a one night stand.
+- In Iron Man, a few lines of accusatory interviewing between Tony Stark and reporter Christine Everhart are enough for a one-night stand.
 One minute they're arguing about war profiteering, the next they're leaping into bed together.

-- Appears a lot on AMC's Mad Men TV series.
+- Appears a lot in Mad Men.

-- Six Feet Under: Happens to Nate early on in the Pilot.
+- Six Feet Under: Happens to Nate early on in the pilot.

-- Happened in Friends as Joey and an actress discussed on how to make their characters' relationship seem more fiery.
+- Happened in Friends as Joey and an actress discussed how to make their characters' relationship seem more fiery.